pynufft/pynufft/doc/source/overview/init.rst

 **Acknowledgments**

-This is based on the work supported by Cambridge International and European Trust.
+PyNUFFT was based on the work partly supported by Cambridge International and European Trust.
+Thanks to the contributions from many experts.

-Any information expressed in this material are those of the author and do not necessarily reflect the views of Cambridge Trust or the authors of MATLAB NUFFT.
+However, any information expressed in this material do not necessarily reflect the views of the related organizations, or the contributors.

 .. toctree::
    :maxdepth: 2

    pynufft
+   Nd_NUFFT
    CPU_GPU